Governance begins before digital signals become data.

 Signal Admission

-The governance condition under which a signal is allowed to enter interpretation, measurement, or decision environments.
+Governance conditions under which signals enter interpretation, measurement, or decision environments.

 Identity Continuity